 If you are a local small business looking to target an industry in your local town or city, you can expect to start at around $100 – $150 per month.
 That said, if you are in a competitive market – whether a large city or a high margin industry, you might need to spend a little more in the $250 – $400 per month range.

-If you want to go more general and broad and target keywords on a National or International level, you will start at the $300-$400 price point and could be as much as $2000-$3000 or more depending on the level of service and types of strategies that we end up implementing.
+If you want to go more general and broad and target keywords on a National or International level, you will start at the $300-$400 price point and could be as much as $2,000-$3,000 or more depending on the level of service and types of strategies that are necessary to ensure you get the rankings you need.